I was listening to a Mel Robbins podcast featuring Dr. Ethan Kross, and he said something that really stuck with me,

 The key is consistency in intention, not in schedule.

-Not every entry needs to be long or deep.
+Start small, one line is enough - Not every entry needs to be long or deep.
 Some days, a single sentence like “I don’t know how I feel today” is all you need.
+Every word you write is a small act of self-awareness and that’s where healing begins.

 But the freedom to write honestly comes from knowing this is your private space.

-Try this: Write with the intention of release, not record-keeping.
+Write with the intention of release, not record-keeping.

-The goal isn’t to fix yourself, it’s to understand yourself.
+Be curious, not critical - The goal isn’t to fix yourself, it’s to understand yourself.
 Judgment shuts you down; curiosity opens you up.

 When you write, trade “Why am I like this?” for “What might this be trying to teach me?”